 - The Participant loses Earned Eligibility due to:

-As a Dependent covered by the Plan when Earned Eligibility ends, you may be eligible to enroll individually in COBRA Continuation Coverage even if the Participant does not elect COBRA Continuation Coverage.
+As a Dependent covered by the Plan when Earned Eligibility ends, you may be eligible to enroll individually in COBRA even if the Participant does not elect COBRA.

 You or your Dependents (depending on the circumstances) must notify the Plan in writing in the event of a divorce or a child’s losing Dependent status under the Plan.
 Your Dependents may also want to notify the Plan in the event of your death, particularly if you were not a full-time Network/Station Staff, or a Covered Roster Artist.